 Medigap plans, which are offered by private insurers with federal government oversight, cover many of the costs that Medicare does not, such as deductibles, copayments and coinsurance.
 The costs covered depend on which plan you purchase.
 (As of January 2020, there were eight plans available for new retirees; two additional plans are only available to people who'd purchased them before 2020.)
 But in general, the better the coverage, the more you'll pay.

-Medigap premiums differ by insurer, age, location and plan selected, so retirees could pay an average of between $67 and nearly $500, according to HealthMarkets Insurance Agency.
+Medigap premiums differ by insurer, age, location and plan selected, so retirees could pay an average of between $40 and nearly $1,000, for 2021 premiums according to Healthline.

 So what's the drawback?
 Medicare Advantage plans often involve health care networks (think HMOs or PPOs), so you may not be able to choose your physician or hospital.
 And if you elect to go elsewhere anyway, you may have to pay the entire bill yourself.
 You also generally need to make a copayment for every treatment.